Madhav-sp/Git_Demo/README.md

-ok bro!
-this is a demo for git and github class... ok
+this folder is regarding learning git and github.